SimVascular/svZeroDSolver/paper/paper.md

 # Summary

 Computational modeling of cardiovascular blood flow has emerged as a valuable tool in the diagnosis and treatment of cardiovascular disease [@menon2024cardiovascular].
-While simulations of blood flow can be performed using various high and low-fidelity techniques, lumped-parameter or zero-dimensional modeling is a low-order technique that is widely used in various applications that require quick estimation of bulk flow quantities, such as flow and pressure at specific anatomical locations.
+While simulations of blood flow can be performed using various high and low-fidelity techniques, lumped-parameter or zero-dimensional modeling is a low-order technique that is widely used in various applications that require quick estimation of bulk flow quantities, such as flow and pressure at specific anatomical locations [@PFALLER2024449].

 We introduce [`svZeroDSolver`](https://github.com/simvascular/svZeroDSolver), an efficient and modular package for performing lumped-parameter (zero-dimensional) simulations of cardiovascular blood flow.
-As part of the [`Simvascular`](https://simvascular.github.io/) open-source project, `svZeroDSolver` allows users to go from medical imaging to fast zero-dimensional evaluations of patient-specific hemodynamics.
+As part of the [`SimVascular`](https://simvascular.github.io/) open-source project, `svZeroDSolver` and `SimVascular` together allow users to go from medical imaging to fast zero-dimensional evaluations of patient-specific hemodynamics.
 `svZeroDSolver` is written in C++ using an object-oriented framework.
 It designed so that simply specifying a `.json` dictionary of lumped-parameter "blocks" -- such as blood vessels, valves, heart chambers, junctions between blood vessels, and boundary conditions (along with their associated parameters) -- allows the code to automatically assemble and solve the governing equations corresponding to the user-specified vascular model.
 In addition, the package includes Python and C++ APIs to facilitate interfacing it with other software packages.
 For example, it can be integrated into Python-based optimization and uncertainty quantification applications.
 It can also be interfaced with high-performance C++/Fortran software for high-fidelity cardiovascular flow simulations, where `svZeroDSolver` can conveniently provide lumped-parameter boundary conditions.
-`svZeroDSolver` also includes an application, called `svZeroDCalibrator`, to automatically calibrate parameters of a given zero-dimensional model to recapitulate independent measurements of hemodynamics at specific anatomical locations from high-fidelity simulations -- thus improving the accuracy of zero-dimensional simulations.
+`svZeroDSolver` also includes an application, called `svZeroDCalibrator`, to automatically calibrate parameters of a given zero-dimensional model to recapitulate hemodynamics at specific anatomical locations from independent measurements or high-fidelity simulations -- thus improving the accuracy of zero-dimensional models.

 # Statement of need